Tag-Archive for » White Roux «

 Spinach Madeleine

 One of the best way to experience regional home cooking is to prepare recipes from community cookbooks.
 These cookbooks represent an organization’s best efforts to support various social causes while preserving local flavors, cultures, traditions, cooking styles and trends.
 What’s more, they’re all bound together by strong values and plenty of wisdom.
 One of my favorites is the original River Road Recipes by the Junior League of Baton Rouge.
-The series (there are now four books and an interactive edition of the first) is a true reflection of generational Creole, Cajun and Deep South cooking from home kitchens [ ... ]
+The series (there are now four books and an interactive edition of the first) is a true reflection of generational Creole, Cajun and Deep South cooking from home kitchens all over [ ... ]

 Broccoli au Gratin